parkjimin0/sample-code/myapp/README.md

 ## Development setup
 1. Seed the database to fill up your hive center: `rake db:seed`
 2. Start to run the app: `rails server` and head to the hive center homepage/port :`localhost:3000`
+3. To view the JSON APIs:
+    - For hives:
+        - To view all hives: `localhost:3000/beehives.json`
+        - To view individual hive: `localhost:3000/beehives/:id.json`
+    - For cells:
+        - To view all cells: `localhost:3000/cells`
+        - To view any individual cell: `localhost:3000/cell/:id`

 ## Authentificaion
 All users can see all and individual hives and cells, however you need to sign in to create, edit, or remove a hive/cell.
 To do so: